Computer Science (CS)

 CS 4315.
 Introduction to Data Mining and Information Retrieval.

-This course covers fundamental concepts and techniques in data mining and information retrieval.
-Data mining topics include classification, cluster analysis and pattern mining.
-Information retrieval topics include Boolean retrieval, vector space model, and Web search.
+This course covers fundamental principles and techniques in two closely related fields of data mining and information retrieval.
+Data mining topics include classification, cluster analysis, and frequent pattern mining.
+Information retrieval topics include Boolean retrieval, vector space model, and web search.
+Through programming assignments and projects, students will enhance their understanding of theoretical concepts and gain hands-on experience on practical techniques.
+They will also explore popular tool packages such as Weka, Orange, Apache Lucene, and Elasticsearch.
 Prerequisite: CS 3358 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering